asabaylus/mortar/app/scripts/pestle/README.md

 export default ExampleModule
 ```

-Now we need to register the module we've created so Pestle is aware of this new module.
-Finally we intialize Pestle.
+Now we need to register the module we've created so Pestle is aware of it.
+Lastly we intialize Pestle.

 ```javascript
 import {Pestle} from '../../../scripts/pestle/main.js'; // Relative path to the pestle main file.